LeastAuthority/magic-crystal/protocol.md

 Magic Wormhole provides robust encryption via SecretBox with an ephemeral secret key.

-Indistinguishability of messages is a little more difficult to reason about.
+The indistinguishability of messages is a little more difficult to reason about.
 By using the existing file-transfer protocol, Magic Wormhole sessions that transmit Shard data will look very similar to sessions that transmit other files.
 It may still be possibly to distinguish based on file-size -- for example, if the secret data has a characteristic size.
 Such a distinguisher will of course still have a margin of guessing: a file or text-message could also be the size of a Shard.